nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 ## Transition to user mode

-Now that we've successfully expanded the execution image, let's implement the final process.
-This is the "switching of CPU operation mode".
-The kernel operates in a privileged mode called S-Mode, but user programs operate in a non-privileged mode called U-Mode.
-Here's the implementation:
+To run applications, we use a CPU mode called *user mode*, or in RISC-V terms, *U-Mode*.
+It's surprisingly simple to switch to U-Mode.
+Here's how:

 ```c:kernel.h
 #define SSTATUS_SPIE (1 << 5)